 I like to use a really good thinly sliced rustic bread cut into pieces, some crust included too.
 Using crusty bread with an inner airy dough sliced in a slicer at the bread bakery seems to add delicious flavor and texture depth without being too chewy.

 The seasoned milk infusion in the recipe adds on a little extra time in the preparation but is truly a key tip on taking your dish to a whole new flavor dimension.
 Adding some smoked cheese to the variation also contributes to this crazy delicious combination.

 If you answered ‘I Do’ to enjoying a delicious savory bread pudding then grease up your gratin dish, I’ll bet this Kale and Mushroom Bread Pudding will become your new standby favorite!

-- • 3 cups chopped kale, small pieces
+- 3 cups kale, chopped into small pieces

-- • 8-10 ¼ inch thick slices of bread, torn into pieces, day old or stale
+- 8-10 ¼ inch thick slices day old stale bread, torn into pieces, stale crusty loaf recommended

 - Preheat oven to 375 degrees.
 Grease casserole dish, set aside.